wonkyum-kim/Operating_System_Concepts/chapter 5/exercises_and_problems.md

 b, d

+# 5.28

+In an SMP (Symmetric Multi-Processing) environment, multiple processors are present, and they all share access to the main memory and other system resources.
+When a shared ready queue is used in such an environment, the ready queue becomes a shared resource, and all processors have to access it to retrieve the next process to run.
+However, because the ready queue is a shared resource, multiple processors may try to access it simultaneously, leading to contention for the resource.

+This contention can cause performance problems because when one processor is accessing the ready queue, other processors may have to wait for access.
+This waiting time can lead to wasted CPU cycles and reduced overall system performance.
+Additionally, if the ready queue is not properly managed, it can become a bottleneck, as processes may spend too much time waiting in the queue rather than executing on a processor.

 # 5.37

 1. Improved power efficiency: By using low-power cores for less demanding tasks, a mobile system can save power and extend battery life.
 High-performance cores can be used for more demanding tasks, but they can be turned off when not needed, reducing power consumption.